 Abraham was angry that he had gone to the trouble of including genital tattoos in the story he had forced the children to tell, because he knew that Maloney had been very excited that an alleged victim of Leon Brittan—Andrew Ash—had described similar tattoos on his abusers.

 Abraham complained that despite all the trouble he’d taken, Maloney and Gerrish had failed to deliver the huge social media push which Abe and Ella had been assured the hoax would receive.

 However, the inclusion of the tattoos in the hoax actually had the effect of scaring Maloney off.
 Why?

 A bit of history

-In January 2014, months before the Hampstead SRA hoax was conceived, Bill Maloney did a breathless interview with Lou Collins of the UK Column.
+In January 2014, Bill Maloney did a breathless interview with Lou Collins of the UK Column.
 In it, he stated:

 Leon Brittan, you know, the witness was attacked and raped by Leon Brittan.
 And Leon Brittan is the one that they don’t want to go for in the moment.
 The witness identified Leon Brittan by a tattoo that he has on his groin, and the witness drew the tattoo for the police.